cheng-alvin/jas/README.md

 *Please report all community conduct violations via email at: eventide1029+jas@gmail.com.*

 ---
-*Have a great day!
-Made with love by Alvin / the Jas crew and contributors ❤️ .*
+*Made with love by Alvin / the Jas crew and contributors ❤️ .*

+* Jas is under development and is **NOT STABLE** for use.
+Please make sure it's NOT used for production purposes!!
+Please verify all generated code with official sources before deploying to production!